sematext/docs/docs/logs/faq.md

 The renaming could take place in your apps logging code, or in a log shipper configuration.
 Some log shippers have support to rename fields before logs get shipped.

-2) You could ship the logs of "Service B" to a separate Log App (different Log token).
+3) You could ship the logs of "Service B" to a separate Logs App (different App token).
 Create a new Logs App in Sematext UI and configure your log shipper to ship logs from "Service B" to the new Logs App.

 Option #2 is probably the simplest way to resolve the issue.

+In case you created only one time logs with a wroong structure, you could use the Field Editor to change the schmema/mapping.
+Please refer to related FAQ section: [I have multiple different log structures, each with a different set of fields.
+How should I handle that](#i-have-multiple-different-log-structures-each-with-a-different-set-of-fields-how-should-i-handle-that)

 ### Security